Takashiidobe/system-design-notes/README.md

 a write cache, your writes are effectively batched.
 Your SSD also implements writing to blocks in parallel in its firmware, so there is some level of writing in parallel.
-In practice, databases backed by SSDs can write batched rows, so sqlite can do something \~23k writes per second on an NVMe drive, while using a WAL for durability.
-That's a lot better than the \~1k writes per second an average SSD might be able to do.
+In practice, databases backed by SSDs can write batched rows, so sqlite can do many more writes per second than 1k on an NVMe drive, while using a WAL for durability.
+That’s a lot better than the \~1k writes per second an average SSD would be able to write using `fsync`.

+Let’s bring it all together: how much faster do all these optimizations make writing to disk?
+I benchmarked my own laptop, a 16 core 12th Gen Intel i5-1240P with a Western Digital SN750, rated at 3400 MB/s sequential read, 2900 MB/s sequential write.

+On this disk, it’s possible to write **23k** rows per second, so each write takes about **40 microseconds**, instead of the expected **1ms**.

     ./sqlite-bench -batch-count 1000000 -batch-size 1 -row-size 1000 -journal-mode wal -synchronous normal ./bench.db
     Inserts:   1000000 rows
     Elapsed:   43.839s
     Rate:      22810.910 insert/sec
     File size: 1026584576 bytes

+But we can batch more.
+Batching at the SQL level, 1000 rows per batch, our throughput has increased to **130k** rows per second, so each row write takes only **8 microseconds**.

+    ./sqlite-bench -batch-count 1000 -batch-size 1000 -row-size 1000 -journal-mode wal -synchronous normal ./bench.db
+    Inserts:   1000000 rows
+    Elapsed:   7.824s
+    Rate:      127817.265 insert/sec
+    File size: 1026584576 bytes

+This is enough to write **11 billion rows** each carrying 4KB a day on my laptop.
+With just `fsync` and none of these optimizations, it’d be closer to **10 million**, or a 1000x increase.
+I’d have to replace my SSD once every few days to handle that kind of write bandwidth, but it goes to show how much one computer can do these days with a \$250 CPU and a \$100 SSD.

 # Querying Data